 Cologne Academy Building Company (CABC)

 Cologne Academy Building Company (CABC) is a legally separate 501c3 organization formed to design and implement Cologne Academy’s strategies related to facilities.
-CABC is currently preparing to construct a 33,000 square foot addition.
+CABC is the schoolhouse lessor of the property at 1221 Village Parkway, Cologne.

 In November 2014, CABC issued bonds ($14.3 million) for the purchase of the existing building and the expansion.
 Partners involved in this bond transaction included Piper Jaffray, Standard and Poor’s, Barnes and Thornburg, Dorsey and Whitney, Linquist and Venum, Briggs and Morgan, Wells Fargo, and the City of Cologne.
 The School was designed by Architectural Consortium and will be constructed by Rochon Construction.